mapehe/ohut/README.md

 `ohut` is a small pair programming tool that keeps two instances of a git repo in sync in real time.
-Any time a file system event is recorded a git patch is sent through a socekt and applied at the receiving end.
+Any time a file system event is recorded a git patch is sent through a socket and applied at the receiving end.
 An instance of a simple [relay server](https://github.com/three-consulting/ohut-server) is used in communicating the patches to the receiving end.